adamlwgriffiths/bast/README.rst

 Bast
 ====

-An easy to use Pythonic 3D OpenGL framework.
+Will be an easy to use Pythonic 3D OpenGL framework.

+Bast is not currently in a usable state.